Special offer

 Adhocracy culture disadvantages

-Adhocracy culture examples
+Real-world adhocracy culture examples

-How to foster an adhocracy culture
+How to implement an adhocracy culture

 Adapt the model to your company